dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 ## On Appending Data

-So far, we store our data as one long, consecutive stream of bytes, writing data for successive buckets back to back.
+Initially, we modelled the bucket data as one long, consecutive stream of bytes, writing data for successive buckets back to back.
 This layout makes it impossible to append additional files to the index structure, as there is simply no space between buckets to accomodate for the newly added fingerprints.

 But this is not really necessary: buckets are always read independently, so it makes perfect sense to store the data for individual buckets in separate blobs